brk-a/brk-a/README.md

 - 👋🏿 Hi.
 I am F Njakai
-- 👀 Interested in Back-end dev, Pentesting, Data Science and Web 3
+- 👀 Interested in Back-end dev, Pentesting, Data Science and Embedded Systems
-- 🌱 Currently learning API Sec
+- 🌱 Currently learning API Sec and Pentesting
-- 🫱🏿‍🫲🏻 Looking to collaborate on API, Web 3 and ML projects
+- 🫱🏿‍🫲🏻 Looking to collaborate on APi, ML/AI, Assembly and other low-level language projects
 - 📫 How to reach me
   - [LinkedIn](https://www.linkedin.com/in/fnjakai)